This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

-Breakfast consisted of a buffet of cereals, fruit and yoghurts, followed by a hot breakfast, cooked to order.
+Breakfast consists of a buffet of cereals, fruit, yoghurt, pancakes and muffins, followed by a hot breakfast if you wish, cooked to order.

-In November 2015, we started with the staple spiced butternut squash soup and went on to beef medallions with a red wine jus or herby chicken and risotto rice, accompanied by good vegetables, and followed up with choc peppermint brownies or passion fruit jelly.
+On another occasion, we started with a safari staple of spiced butternut squash soup and went on to beef medallions with a red wine jus or herby chicken and risotto rice, accompanied by good vegetables, and followed up with choc peppermint brownies or passion fruit jelly.

 Dining style